-The Ransomware Math: Why Backups Alone Won't Save You Anymore
+Ransomware Math: Why Backups Alone Won't Save You

-Modern ransomware actively hunts for and encrypts your backup repositories.
-Here's what immutable, air-gapped, and tested actually mean — and what most small business backups still get wrong.
+Modern ransomware hunts and encrypts your backups.
+What immutable, air-gapped, and tested mean in practice.
+What most small business backups get wrong.

 For about a decade, the standard small-business cybersecurity advice ended with “and have a good backup.”
 It worked, mostly, because ransomware attackers were lazy: they encrypted what was easy and moved on.
 If your backup was a different filesystem or another machine, you restored from it and went back to work.